Mozilla Will Deprecate XUL Add-ons Before the End of 2017

 Ad blocking?
 (Score:3)

 Massive loss of capability.
-(Score:3)
+(Score:4, Insightful)

 The new WebExtensions API is capable of many things but there is going to be a lot of lost capabilities.
 There are some pages comparing the capabilities and you'll find WebExtensions is lacking in many areas.